Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Casting Time: 1 ation
 Description:
-You conjure forth green beast-like natural weapons and attack one creature within 5 feet of you.
+You conjure forth green beast-like natural weapons and attack one creature within your reach.
 Make a melee spell attack, on a hit the target takes 1d10 acid damage.
 After you make the attack the natural weapons dissipate and your body returns to normal